 The order in which you take courses is different for each student, depending upon which program you start first.
-Students can choose to start either Business or Law School.
+Students must start Business School in the summer semester.
 Law students should note the schedules for both Practice Court (PC) and the Bar Exam, because they can only start PC in the spring or fall quarters and are required to do PC I, II, & III in consecutive quarters.
 The Bar exam is offered at the end of the summer and winter quarters.

 Grades for each program are recorded separately on your transcript.